-Purpose and Use by Ofgem This table is used to collate information consistently on the three major cost categories referred to in Totex.
-The information is used to reconcile the values for Opex, Repex and Capex reported in tables 1.1 and 1.2 of the finance tables with the same values reported in the costs and outputs data tables. values inputted here, must include a brief description of the item.
+Purpose and Use by This table is used to collate information consistently on Ofgem the three major cost categories referred to in Totex.
+The information is used to reconcile the values for Opex, Repex and Capex reported in tables 1.1 and 1.2 of the finance tables with the same values reported in the costs

+N and outputs data tables. values inputted here, must include a brief description of the item.
 Where further detail is necessary this must be added to the Commentary.
+The purpose of this worksheet is to reconcile total expenditure balances as per Regulatory Accounts to total expenditure reported in the Costs and Volumes Reporting Pack.
+Detail all reconciling items between the Regulatory Accounts and Costs and Volumes Reporting Pack in the yellow input cells.
 Instructions for Completion All row references are in column F Rows 17-34: These rows are available for the Licensee to provide information on non cash and other reconciling items.
 The items input here are meant to reconcile the regulatory account value to the value of Operating expenditure (Opex) in table 3.1.
 Rows 36-42: These rows are available for the Licensee to list information on the replacement expenditure (Repex) that has been included in operating expenses.
 The total Repex reported here will automatically feed through to the Repex section of this table.
 Row 48: The check box should read "OK" for the two values to have reconciled.
 Row 51: Enter the value for additional capital expenditure incurred in the year.
 Rows 53-67: These rows are available for the Licensee to provide information on non cash and other reconciling items that reconcile the regulatory account value to the capital expenditure (Capex) in table 4.0.
 Rows 69-73: Populate with information on the replacement expenditure that has been included in capital expenditure.
 The total Repex reported here will automatically feed through to the Repex section of this table.
 Note that capitalised interest and asset revaluation amounts are not to be included on other tables in the RIGs and must be deducted here as they are not allowed in regulatory costs.
 Rows 46, 77 and 88 contain checks.
-A check is performed to ensure the regulatory accounts totals agree to the costs and outputs data tables.
-Check cells are highlighted in orange and must say 'OK' for the RIGs to have been completed correctly.
+A check is performed to ensure the regulatory accounts totals cells are highlighted in orange and must say 'OK' for the RIGs to have been completed correctly.
 There is an error limit of 0.1 in each case.
-Table 1.5. - Net Debt Purpose and Use by Ofgem This table collects high level data of all borrowing, guarantees and financial derivative instruments, interest rates on debt, repayment dates and cash and short term investments.
-This information is used to compare gearing levels to the regulatory modelling data; and to enable the calculation of the tax benefit of excess gearing.
-It is also used to provide details of future refinancing requirements where GDNs have loans falling due for repayment.
-The table provides information on derivative financial instruments to facilitate understanding of existing debt structures.
-The table is designed to enable different types of borrowing and lending to be identified.
-Instructions for Input cells are the yellow shaded boxes.
+This table should be completed in £m nominal.
+Detail all reconciling items between the Regulatory Accounts and Costs and Volumes Reporting Pack in the yellow input. the RIGs to have been completed correctly.
+There is an error limit of 0.1 in each case.
+This table should be completed in £m nominal.
+Detail all reconciling items between the Regulatory Accounts and Costs and Volumes Reporting Pack in --- --- --